Flank/flank-dashboard/metrics/ci_integrations/docs/features/in_progress_builds/in_progress_builds_introduction.md

 #### Source Client

 The `SourceClient` is an interface for `source` clients that provide abilities to fetch builds for synchronization.
 As mentioned in the [Sync Algorithm](#sync-algorithm) section, the in-progress builds introduction requires adding the re-syncing in-progress builds stage into the sync algorithm.
 For this stage, `source` clients should be able to fetch a build by the specified build number.
 Thus, the `SourceClient` should be updated with the appropriate method for the concrete build fetching.
-The required method is the `SourceClient.fetchBuild` method.
+The required method is the `SourceClient.fetchOneBuild` method.

 The following class diagram demonstrates the structure of `source` clients: